mattcaron/thermostat/README.md

 **TODO:**

+(May never be implemented)

-1. Implement CLI command completion hinting (see iperf example code)
+1. Implement CLI command completion hinting (see iperf example code).

 **Notes:**

+1. **MAKE SURE YOU DO NOT CONNECT TO BOTH USB AND BATTERIES**.
+Seriously - the batteries are going to push somewhere between 3V and 4.5V and the USB is going to push 5V so it's likely to try to charge the batteries and that is probably not going to end well.
+Remove the batteries, *then* plug in USB.
+   This should be a pretty easy mistake to avoid since this assumes a battery holder with screw holes behind the batteries - in order to upgrade firmware, you need to take the whole thing apart, and the first step to doing that is pulling out the batteries.
-1. When you flash the firmware, the config is retained, as it is stored in a different flash partition.
+1. When you flash the firmware:
+   1. The config is retained, as it is stored in a different flash partition than the firmware.
+   1. You need to pull out the jumper wire between D0 and RST.
+This connection is necessary for deep sleep, but messes up the automatic reset circuit for flashing.
+   1. If the delay between plugging in USB and starting the flashing process is too long, the board will go to deep sleep (from which it will not actually wake - see above) and not flash properly.
+If the flashing fails, hit the reset button, then start the flash process again.
 1. I originally implemented this using 9 bit DS18B20 resolution, but the 0.5 C resolution was lacking.
 After profiling where we were spending our time, the overwhelming majority of it was spent waiting to bring ip WiFi, get an IP,